WoodProgrammer/kubernetes-e2e-security/README.md

   * service-account-key.pem files via scp, or any transfer command to related nodes .

 These files are at the below must deploying to controller nodes.

+## What if it isn't?

+If you make your authentication, which cluster mechanism you have (kops, EKS ,Google Cloud ), default authentication methods are overriding Least-Privileged concern .

+     kops export kubecfg --name $CLUSTER_NAME  ##Direct Admin

+So that you must create certification by each user/group for k8s and you can seperate the authorization permissions more clearly .